-I am an Assistant Professor in the Political Science department at the University of Kentucky.
+I am an Associate Professor in the Political Science department at the University of Kentucky.
 I received my Ph.D. from Florida State University in 2014.
 Before joining the faculty at University of Kentucky, I held a postdoctoral position at Washington University in St. Louis from Fall 2014-Spring 2015.

 My primary research interests fall broadly in the fields of international relations and comparative politics.
 More specifically, I am interested in human rights, international organizations, international law, domestic political institutions, and quantitative methodology.
 Existing work suggests that because international legal bodies lack formal enforcement authority, they exhibit little to no influence on state behavior.
 My work seeks to better illuminate the extent to which international law constrains state behavior.
 Specifically, I draw connections across international relations and comparative politics by investigating relationships among international and domestic political institutions.